stfc/PSyclone/tutorial/practicals/LFRic/building_code/README.md

 https://psyclone.readthedocs.io/en/stable/psyclone_script.html) for more
 information on running the `psyclone` script.

+As in LFRic, the generated algorithm and PSy-layer source is not kept in this tutorial repository.

 ## LFRic code support

 All the tutorials here use a pared-down version of the LFRic infrastructure